thingsboard/thingsboard.github.io/docs/user-guide/widgets.md

         title: 'Then select an "Entities table" widget;'
     3:
         image: /images/user-guide/widgets/overview/data-settings/data-source-type-entity-4-ce.png
-        title: 'The "Add Widget" dialog box will open.
+        title: 'The "Add Widget" dialog window will open.
 Select data source type - "Entity".
-Now, we need create new entity alias.
+Now, we need to create a new entity alias.
 Click "Create new" button in the entity alias row;'
     4:
         image: /images/user-guide/widgets/overview/data-settings/data-source-type-entity-5-ce.png
         title: 'In the opened Add alias dialog, enter an alias name, select filter type - "Entity type", and choose an entity type - "Device".
 Click "Add";'